foundersandcoders/coursebook/src/course/syllabus/application/feature/learning-outcomes.md

 - [ ] Write pseudocode for each part of a feature
 - [ ] Design an intuitive user interface
 - [ ] Research JavaScript features
-- [ ] Implementing JavaScript features
+- [ ] Implement JavaScript features

 ## DOM